maxheins/iot/README.md

 #include <Adafruit_NeoPixel.h>
 ```

-Than we want to define the pin of the Arduino who is connected to the **led strip**.
+- Than we want to define the pin of the Arduino who is connected to the **led strip**.
 As you can see that is **D5**.

-We count **10**, cause I use a led strip with 10 ligths. (if u use more ligths, change the number)
+- We count **10**, cause I use a led strip with 10 ligths. (if u use more ligths, change the number)

-The pixel type is going to be RGB.
+- And the pixel type is going to be RGB.

 ```
 #define PIXEL_PIN     D5